 5. Guildford bin collection:

-This skill isn’t bad or anything, it’s just a bit pointless and extremely niche.
+This Alexa Skill isn’t bad or anything, it’s just a bit pointless and extremely niche.
 How many people in Guildford even have an Amazon Echo?
 Maybe Alexa knows…

 6. I just sneezed: